...

 Table of Contents

 The Italian Education System is organized according to the principles of subsidiarity and autonomy of educational institutions.
-Therefore the State has exclusive legislative competence for general rules on education.
-Responsability of the State is also to guarantee the levels of services throughout the national territory.
+Therefore, the State has exclusive legislative competence for general rules on education.
+The State shall guarantee the same levels of services throughout the national territory.

 What institutions regulate the Italian education system?